 Slutty Vegan / Bar Vegan

 Pinky Cole, CEO and founder of Slutty Vegan and the new Bar Vegan, has created a vegan revolution in the ATL.
 Bar Vegan, a new full-service restaurant at Ponce City Market, offers drinks and exotic food (as well as Dinkies vegan cheesesteaks).
-The wildly popular Slutty Vegan serves up extremely tasty plant-based burgers in a fun atmosphere at three locations, on Edgewood Avenue, Ralph David Abernathy Boulevard and in Jonesboro, Ga.
+The wildly popular Slutty Vegan serves up extremely tasty plant-based burgers in a fun atmosphere at four Atlanta locations, with plans to expand in New York.
 Cole’s nonprofit, The Pinky Cole Foundation, empowers generations of color to win in the pursuit of their entrepreneurial dreams.

 This intimate apparel company was founded by Sara Blakely after she found a need for more comfortable pantyhose and other undergarments.
 The wildly popular brand includes pants, leggings, bodysuits and shapewear.
 The Spanx by Sara Blakely Foundation supports women through entrepreneurship.
 The foundation recently donated $5 million to support female entrepreneurs during COVID-19.

 Hea Won Chun Harris co-founded this company that promotes wellness from the inside out.
 She sells adaptogenic teas, lattes and vegan ice cream at her Ponce City Market store.
 Eleven TLC uses ethically sourced, organic ingredients and consults experts in a variety of fields for recipes that provide true health benefits.